eclipse-che/che-operator/olm/README.md

 If these dependencies are not installed, `docker-run.sh` can be used as a container bootstrap to run a given script with the appropriate dependencies.

-Example : `$ docker-run.sh update-nightly-olm-files.sh`
+Example : `$ docker-run.sh update-nightly-bundle.sh`

 # Make new changes to OLM bundle